Olivetti/managesieve/docs/Installation.rst

    If the command ``pip`` is unknown to you system, please refer to the `pip homepage <https://pip.pypa.io/en/stable/installing/>`_ for help.

 Instructions for GNU/Linux and other Operating Systems
 --------------------------------------------------------

-Most current GNU/Linux distributions provide packages for |managesieve|.
+Most current GNU/Linux distributions provide packages for Python.
 Simply search your distribution's software catalog.

-Also many vendors provide Python, and some even provide |managesieve|.
+Also many other vendors provide Python, and some even provide |managesieve|.
 Please check your vendor's software repository.

 If your distribution or vendor does not provide a current version of
 |managesieve| please read on.

-If your vendor does not provide :command:`python` please download Python 3.6 from https://www.python.org/download/ and follow the installation instructions there.
+If your vendor does not provide :command:`python` please download Python 3.12 from https://www.python.org/download/ and follow the installation instructions there.

 If you distribution or vendor missed providing :command:`pip`,